Glinrens-corner/ruleta/README.md

           perfoms an action.
 Their result is returned.

 **Advanced Interfaces**
-  * *Evaluator* The evaluator determines how action sets are evaluated. if the user wants to supply it's own evaluator, it has to implement the following properties and methods:
+  * *IEvaluator* The evaluator determines how action sets are evaluated. if the user wants to supply it's own evaluator, it has to implement the following properties and methods:

-	(note: An ActionRecord is a namedtuple with the fields conjunction (the name of the conjunction as a string) and action (the AbstractAction queued with this conjunction. )
-    * *allowed_conjunctions* this property is a list of strings determining all possible conjunctions.
+    * *allowed_conjunctions* this property is a list of strings determining all conjunctions this evaluator possibly allows.
 (The default conjunction "" should be included)
     * *accept(action_records, new_action_record )*: whenever a new
       action_record is queued this method is called to determine if it is accepted. if the method returns None, the record is accepted.
-If the method returns a string the string is used as error message for the RuleSetBuildError.
+If the method returns a string the string is used as error message for the ActionSetBuildError.
+      *action_records* is the *list* of all previous set ActionRecords including the initial action record.
+      *new_action_record* is the record that is tried to be newly added.
-	  Implementors should note that this method is called even on the firs action during initialization of ActionSet.
-Hereby the empty string "" is used as an conjunction.
+       Implementors should note that this method is called even on the first action during initialization of ActionSet.
+At that point *action_records* is an empty list and the empty string "" is used as an conjunction in *new_action_record*.
     * *evaluate(action_records, input_)*: this method is called when an
       ActionSet is applied to an input.

 **AdvancedClasses**
 * *Evaluator* : Ruleta has an build-in evaluator which allows the ActionSet the conjunctions listed above.
+* *ActionRecord*: An *ActionRecord* records an action (Duh). it is a namedtuple with the fields
+    *conjunction* (the name of the conjunction as a string) and *action (the AbstractAction queue with this conjunction. )
 * *default_evaluator* : a usersupplied evaluator can either be supplied on a per ActionSet basis or globally by setting ruleta.evaluation_strategies.default_evaluator
 * *Exceptions*:Exceptions live in ruleta.exceptions and are not exported by default from the ruleta package.
    * *NoActionException*: This is an exception intended for internal use.
      It indicates that an action did not actually perform an action.
-     It is detected and used by several Actionset specializations.
+     It is detected and usually handled by the evaluator.
    * *ActionSetBuildError*: This error is thrown while *building* an actionset.
 To indicate that the actionset was build incorrectly (presumably the conjunctions can't be used in this order.).